-Sometimes you must change an employee’s pay—for good or bad.
+Sometimes you need to change an employee’s pay—for good or bad.
 You must do certain things to ensure a smooth adjustment of the employee’s wages.
 Before you change an employee’s wages, make sure you understand pay adjustments and how to make them.

 What is a pay adjustment?